dh60/clothing.deals/README.md

 python run.py
 ```

-Then open your browser and go to:
+A tab should automatically open in your browser.
+If it doesn't, navigate your browser to:
 [http://localhost:8000](http://localhost:8000)

 ## Installation